 In addition to businesses and real estate holdings, high-net-worth divorces may also involve other complex valuations of the assets.
 Complex asset valuations may be necessary for a variety of different types of assets, including the following:

 Experts in the respective fields in which the different assets fall may have to analyze the assets and prepare written appraisals for the court.
 There may be competing experts that have been hired by each spouse who may have to testify in court about the methods that they used to arrive at their valuations.

 What about Spousal Maintenance?

 Spousal maintenance is frequently an issue in high-net-worth divorces.
 When there is a large disparity between the incomes of the spouses, maintenance may be ordered by the court.
-In some cases, however, the wealthier spouse will have insisted on a prenuptial agreement under which the lower-earning spouse may have agreed to waive spousal maintenance in the event of a divorce.
+In some cases, however, the wealthier spouse will have insisted on a prenuptial agreement under which the lower-earning spouse may have agreed to waive spousal maintenance in a divorce.
 The lower-earning spouse may challenge the validity of the antenuptial agreement if he or she signed it under duress or because of coercion.
 The spouse might also claim that the wealthier spouse did not disclose the extent of his or her assets so that the lower-earning spouse did not understand the rights that he or she was signing away.

 Dealing with Complex Tax Issues

 Divorce cases with a higher net value frequently involve complex tax issues.
 Many of the financial transactions that occur in a high-net-worth divorce have potential tax consequences.
 For example, spouses who will receive spousal maintenance must report it as income and pay taxes on it, and the spouses who pay spousal maintenance are no longer able to deduct it on their taxes.
 The spouses might also need to think about deductions and credits that they might lose in their divorces.
 The transfer of certain types of illiquid assets in a divorce can also involve tax consequences, including the following: